lalawue/4DaysORM/README.md

 2. `unique` - if this value is `true ` then all the column's values are unique
 3. `null` - can be `true` or `false`.
 If value is `true` then value in table will be saved as `NULL`.
 4. `default` - if you didn't add any value to this field - it is going to be saved as default value.
-5. `primary_key` - If you want to add some value as `primary key`, you can set this value as `true`.
+5. `escape_value` - If this value is `true` and the column type is a string type special characters will be escaped to prevent sql injection
-6. `escape_value` - If this value is `true` and the column type is a string type special characters will be escaped to prevent sql injection
+6. `primary_key` can not set, will always be id column with auto increment

 ## Types of table fields ##